 Whole chickens are cheaper than cut-up chicken or parts.
-So if you can bear to reach into the cavity of a whole chicken, pull out the giblet package and open it, you’ll be rewarded by the taste of the final product and the lower cost of the chicken.
-If you prefer chicken parts, buy them with bones because the bones will add great flavor to the soup.
+So if you can bear to reach into the cavity of a whole chicken, pull out the giblet package.
+Open it and throw the giblets in the pot.
+You’ll be rewarded by both the improved taste and the lower cost.
+If you prefer chicken parts, buy them with bones and skin.
+Again, those parts add great flavor to the soup.

 Think ahead.
 The chicken and vegetables will become super-soft after simmering all that time.
 (You’ll be able to “cut” the chicken with a spoon and the vegetables will fall apart at the least provocation.)
 If you want chicken chunks and slightly crunchy pieces of vegetables floating in the soup, plan on leaving a bit of white meat, carrot, and celery out of the pot to cook at the last minute.

 To see how easy it is to make chicken soup from scratch, check out this video:

 This homemade soup will cure what ails you, make you smile, and feed your soul and your stomach all at the same time!